 Deuterium-labeled compounds are widely used as research tools in chemistry.
 Their importance lies in a number of applications, such as:

 Conventional techniques for the synthesis of deuterated compouns utilize D2 gas as a deuterium source.
-However, there are drawbacks to utilizing deuterium gas on a laboratory scale, such as the handling of the gas itself.
-Other methods have been employed to overcome this difficulty such as catalytic H-D exchange reactions between H2 and D2O.
-However, these methods are time consuming and do not produce high purity D2 and they also require high pressure, the use of a special catalyst, or an excess amount of a strong base or acid.
+However, there are drawbacks to utilizing deuterium gas on a laboratory scale.
+Other methods have been employed to overcome the difficulties, such as catalytic H-D exchange reactions between H2 and D2O.
+These methods are usually time consuming, they do not produce high purity D2 and require high pressure, special catalyst or excess amount of a strong base or acid.

-1. Replace existing catalyst with inert TiO2 or blank cartridge.
-Open the bottom of the water reservoir, remove DI water
+- Replace existing catalyst with inert TiO2 or blank cartridge.
+Open the bottom of the water reservoir and remove DI water.

-2. Push the water tank purge on the info screen, and wait 30 sec to remove the remaining water
+- Push the water tank purge on the info screen and wait 30 seconds to remove the remaining water.

-3. Close the water reservoir; fill the reservoir with 10 mL of heavy water
+- Close the water reservoir and fill it with 10 mL of heavy water.

-4. Use the water tank purge on the info screen, and wait 1 min to wash the water line properly with heavy water.
+- Use the water tank purge on the info screen and wait 1 minute to wash the water line properly with heavy water.

-5. Open the bottom of the water reservoir, remove the normal-heavy water mixture.
+- Open the bottom of the water reservoir and remove the normal-heavy water mixture.

-6. Push the water tank purge on the info screen, and wait 30 sec to remove the remaining normal-heavy water mixture.
+- Push the water tank purge on the info screen and wait 30 seconds to remove the remaining normal-heavy water mixture.

-7. Close the water reservoir; fill the reservoir with heavy water
+- Close the water reservoir and fill it with heavy water.

-8. If it is important to remove the traces of the normal water, than repeat the points 4-7.
+- If it is important to remove the traces of the normal water, repeat the points 4-7.

-10. Place the new cartridge into H-Cube Pro and run heavy water through for a simulated run prior to real reaction.
+- Place the new cartridge into the H-Cube and run heavy water through for a simulated run prior to the planned reaction.